Koutaro Nishiyama rose from an unknown talent to one of 81 Produce’s most active talents when it comes to music and variety projects.

 Nishiyama’s longest running co-hosting radio show is 宏太朗と裕一郎 ひょろっと男子 (Kotaro to Yuichiro Hyorotto Danshi).

-The radio show, co-hosted with fellow seiyuu Yuichiro Umehara, kicked off in 2015 and continues to be well received by fans as we write this Seiyuu Digest.
+The radio show, co-hosted with fellow seiyuu Yuichiro Umehara, kicked off in 2015 and is one of the most popular male seiyuu hosted radio shows.

 Stemming from the show, the duo made their debut in 2018 as Hyorotto Danshi with おしえてョ (Oshiete yo).